Patrick260/Snake-Game/README.md

 A simple snake game written in Java.

 ## How to play
 Download the latest release.
 Ensure that a compatible Java runtime is installed (optimal Java 16).
-Than start the game per command line with the command: java -jar Snake-Game.jar.
+Then start the game per command line with the command: java -jar Snake-Game.jar.

 ## Screenshots
 ![Failed to load image](https://i.ibb.co/dmGC49N/mainMenu.png)